GaiusCoffee/lethal-things-ccg/README.md

 * Any number of times, activate a card.
 The player must pay the cost (if any) when activating a card, before doing what the card text says.
 * Pass the turn.

-At any time, after each player a) starts their turn, b) does an action or c) ends their turn, all other players may activate any number of their cards in response.
-They must pay any costs required before doing what the card text says.

 ## Notes

-* Lethal Things CCG can be played by at least two players for 10 to 20 minutes per game.
-Increase the game duration by 10 minutes per extra player.
-* Turn activated cards 90 degrees to show that they have been activated.
-When the cards has been reset, return it to its original position.
-This is also known as "Tapping" in the popular trading card game Magic: the Gathering.
 * If a player tries to draw a card and the shared draw pile is empty, shuffle all the cards in the discard pile and place them in the draw pile.
 * The concept known as "Summoning Sickness" does not apply to this game.
 Cards may be activated immediately after playing them.
+* Cards can only be activated if the card is in a play area, and only during the controlling player's turn.
+* Tags have no inherent effects.
 * When building the shared deck, there should only be up to three copies of the same card.
 There are no maximum deck size, but there should at least be 15 cards per player.
-* Some card text are divided into cost and effects by a colon symbol ':'.
-Most triggers will only activate when an effect happens, but not when paying for a cost.
+* Most triggers will only activate when an effect happens, but not when paying for a cost.
 * You may check the other side of your cards at any time.

 ## Copyright